mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 url: /2018/03/11/machine-learning-bundling-webpack-javascript-markov-chain-angular-react
 ---

-In this article, I'll introduce the early implementation of a few tools which based on techniques from the machine-learning allow us to perform data-driven chunk clusterization and pre-fetching for our single-page applications. **The purpose of the project is to provide a zero-configuration mechanism which based on data from Google Analytics performs the most optimal build based on the user data.** We're also going to introduce a **webpack plugin which works with Angular CLI and Create React App**.
+In this article, I'll introduce the early implementation of a few tools which based on techniques from the machine learning allow us to perform data-driven chunk clusterization and pre-fetching for our single-page applications. **The purpose of the project is to provide a zero-configuration mechanism which based on data from Google Analytics performs the most optimal build based on the user data.** We're also going to introduce a **webpack plugin which works with Angular CLI and Create React App**.

 Such tool can improve the user-perceived page load performance by making the build process of our applications data-driven!
 This effect is achieved by combining and/or pre-fetching JavaScript chunks which are most likely to be requested in the same user session together.